As we mentioned in the 2nd “Relationship between motivation and risk management” of the series, low motivation leads to internal control issues.

 Overlooking minor incidents

-As people with mental illness increase, some mistakes and accidents will not become issues due to busy schedule.
+As people with low motivation increase, some mistakes and accidents will not become issues due to busy schedule.
 Many employees do not have enough time to pay attention to the workplace and consider near misses deeply.

 Stealth moral fall